Robbie Rogers: Return and Los Angeles Galaxy

 On May 1, 2013, Rogers joined Los Angeles Galaxy of Major League Soccer in training as a "special guest".
-Rogers said he made the decision to return in April 2013, after speaking in front of a crowd of 500 at an LGBT youth event in Portland, Oregon, during which he "seriously felt like a coward".
+Rogers said he made the decision to return in April 2013, after speaking in front of a crowd of 500 at an LGBTQ youth event in Portland, Oregon, during which he "seriously felt like a coward".
 Rogers told USA TODAY Sports, "These kids are standing up for themselves and changing the world, and I'm 25, I have a platform and a voice to be a role model.
 How much of a coward was I to not step up to the plate?"
 He contacted Galaxy coach Bruce Arena, who extended him an invitation to train in Los Angeles.

 On May 24, 2013, Rogers agreed to terms with the Galaxy, pending the trade of his MLS rights from Chicago Fire SC in exchange for Mike Magee.
 Although the Fire held his MLS rights, Rogers had said in a radio interview that he had no intention of playing for Chicago, as he preferred to be close to his family in Southern California.

 On May 26, 2013, Rogers played his first match as a substitute for the Galaxy in a 4–0 win over the Seattle Sounders FC, becoming the first openly gay man to play in a top North American professional sports league (Collins, who had come out earlier in the month, was a free agent at the time of his announcement).

 In 2014, Rogers became the first openly gay male athlete to win a major professional team sports title in the United States when the Galaxy were crowned MLS Cup champions.

-On June 24, 2015, Rogers scored his first goal for the Galaxy in a 5-0 victory over the Portland Timbers.
+On June 24, 2015, Rogers scored his first goal for the Galaxy in a 5–0 victory over the Portland Timbers.
 The goal had special meaning to Rogers as it took place on the Galaxy's 2nd Annual LGBT Pride Night.

-On November 7, 2017 Rogers retired permanently due to a series of injuries that forced him to miss the entire 2017 season.
+On November 7, 2017, Rogers retired permanently due to a series of injuries that forced him to miss the entire 2017 season.